Bryan Carter and Co Solicitors Debt – Do You Have to Pay?

 What to do?

-If you wanted to try a debt management plan, then we provide a whole-of-market service, with a number of debt management experts on our panel.
-So whatever your circumstances, your application will find the plan for you, meaning the optimum outcome for your situation.
-It also means there are no minimum requirements for debt levels or income.
+If you wanted to try a debt management plan, we are able to provide a whole-of-market service, which includes a wide range number of debt management experts, who are available on our panel.
+Regardless of your circumstances, your application will decide on the best plan to suit you, which means you will always find the most suitable for your individual situation.

 Please be aware that figures entered need to be accurate by law, and to give the best service to you.
 It is extremely important that you budget for all necessary expenditure including rent or mortgage, council tax and utility bills, etc., and any other necessary outgoings related to the upkeep of your household and in relation to any specific circumstances which may apply to you or your household.
 This website only collects data on behalf of debt management professionals, from which it will receive affiliate remuneration for data collection only and does not itself engage in any debt management services.
 Other debt management options are available and may be more suitable.
 People entering into an IVA or debt management will have this entered on their credit profile and this may affect their ability to get credit in the short term or even in the long term in some cases.
 It is free to apply from this website; you will be given advice by debt management professionals and a ‘cooling off’ period, by law, to decide whether or not the debt management plan is suitable for you, and you should be aware that a fee will be chargeable upon a successful arrangement, as with any commercial transaction.
 Failure to meet the repayments on an IVA or any debt management programme may result in serious consequences, including, but not limited to, bankruptcy.
 Bankruptcies, CCJs and similar defaults will be entered into a public register and will remain there for a statutory period of not less than six (6) years.